WKMK: WHTG history

+WHTG-FM first signed on at the 105.5 MHz frequency on October 11, 1961, as the sister station of WHTG (1410 AM).
+The station was named for Harold and Theo Gade, its first owners and operators.
+Until its 2000 sale, the station operated from a small house in Tinton Falls, Monmouth County.
+Eventually, the Gades' daughter Faye became general manager of the station, and assumed ownership of the station in 1985.

+Interference with WDHA in northern New Jersey resulted in the move to its current 106.3 MHz frequency in 1965, which had been vacated in 1963 when WFHA in Red Bank, NJ, discontinued operations.
+Primarily a beautiful music station, it also broadcast adult standards and big bands in the evenings, simulcasting on its sister station until July 1984.

+Under programming director Rich Robinson, the FM station adopted a format merging adult contemporary music and alternative rock, with the AM station retaining its existing format.
+The station's branding from this point emphasized its frequency over its call letters, becoming known as FM 106.3.
+WHTG-FM gained near-immediate attention for breaking artists then-unknown in the United States, spotlighting emerging local bands, such as Dramarama, along with national alternative artists such as The Bolshoi, Flesh for Lulu, Social Distortion, and Hüsker Dü.
+Matt Pinfield, later known for hosting MTV's 120 Minutes, started at WHTG in December 1984, becoming programming director by his departure in the 1990s.

 WTHJ history

-This facility was originally allocated to Ocean City and broadcast from that city as WSLT-FM on 106.3 MHz, beginning around 1970.
+This facility was originally allocated to Ocean City and broadcast from that city as WSLT-FM on 106.3 MHz, beginning in 1970.
 The station broadcast with beautiful music, adult contemporary and classical formats until a local marketing agreement led to a country format and the new call sign of WKOE.
 More format changes ensued, but none of them made much of an impact on the Atlantic City market and the owners eventually applied to move the station to its present location and frequency.
 On July 6, 2006, WKOE swapped frequencies with WBBO, which had been simulcasting WHTG-FM on 98.5 FM and was known as B98.5 prior to that.
 From August 2005 to January 2009 it simulcasted G 106.3 in Ocean County and South Jersey.
-On January 19, 2009, the format switched to Top 40 along with WHTG-FM.
-On December 8, 2010, the WBBO call letters reverted to the FM station on 98.5 MHz licensed to Ocean Acres, NJ, near Manahawkin, NJ.
-Concurrently the station on 106.5 MHz in bass River Township, NJ, became WTHJ.
+On January 19, 2009, the format switched to top 40 along with WHTG-FM.
+On December 8, 2010, the WBBO call sign reverted to the FM station on 98.5 MHz licensed to Ocean Acres, near Manahawkin.
+Concurrently the station on 106.5 MHz in Bass River Township, became WTHJ.